FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 - ZaZ Animation Pack: Adds animations for various scenes.
 - Devious Devices: A framework for NSFW equipment and managing of that equipment.
 - SexLab Fame: A framework for characters to gain NSFW fame in areas across the land.
-- State of Dress: A framework for determining your character's level of dress, used by other mods.
 - Scrappies Matchmaker: A matchmaking framework that allows NPCs to get busy with each other.
 - Milk Mod Economy: Adds a new layer to the Skyrim economy focused around the production and sale of milk.
 - Simple Slavery: A framework to allow the player character to be sold into slavery.